 If your wife cheated on you and you have decided to file for divorce, it will be important for you to understand how adultery affects (and doesn’t affect) the divorce process in New Jersey.
 While your wife’s cheating is not entirely irrelevant, you may be surprised to learn that adultery generally does not play a significant role in the process or outcome of most divorces under New Jersey law.

-Should You File for a Fault-Based Divorce?
+Should You File for a Fault-Based Divorce in NJ?

 New Jersey is one of the limited number of states that still allow spouses to file for divorce on certain fault-based grounds.
 Under Section 2A:34-2 of the New Jersey Revised Statutes, adultery is specifically listed as a form of “marital fault.”
 However, New Jersey allows spouses to file for divorce on no-fault grounds as well; and, even if your wife cheated on you, it may still be in your best interests to file for a no-fault divorce instead of filing on fault-based grounds.